John H. Klippart

 John Hancock Klippart (1823–1878) was an American agriculturist and expert on wheat farming.

 Biography

 Klippart was born in Canton, Ohio on July 26, 1823.
-Klippart worked for the Ohio State Board of Agriculture and has been described as the most "informed individual" of his time on wheat culture.
+He worked for the Ohio State Board of Agriculture and has been described as the most "informed individual" of his time on wheat culture.
 He published a large book in 1858 documenting information about wheat plants and farming.

 Klippart was an early evolutionary thinker to have mentioned the concept of natural selection.
-According to science historian Conway Zirkle "In 1858, Klippart showed how nature could displace one variety or species of wheat by another."
+According to science historian Conway Zirkle, "In 1858, Klippart showed how nature could displace one variety or species of wheat by another."

-He died at his home in Columbus, Ohio on October 24, 1878.
+He died at his home in Columbus, Ohio on October 24, 1878, aged 55.